-Image Brightness, Contrast, Saturation and Hue are all adjusted in the same manner.
+Image Brightness, Contrast, Saturation, and Hue are all adjusted in the same manner.
 For each video compensation you can set from among eleven levels ranged from -5 to +5.
-The default setting is zero for each adjustment.

-You may press preview to fine-tune the image and see what affect the setting will have on the image.
-When the image is acceptable, press Save to store the image settings, or restore to recall the original settings.
-If settings are changed without saving, they will be used until the next system start-up.
+You may press preview to fine-tune the image and see what effect the setting will have on the image.
+When the image is acceptable, press save to store the image settings, or restore to recall the original settings.